jupierce/oc-update-design-ideas/maintenance.md

 kind: NodePool
 spec:
   versionManagement:
     # When outside of a maintenance window, within an exclusion window,
     # or explicitly paused, the NodePool controller will pause the associated
     # CAPI MachineDeployment/Set so that they stop reconciliation.
     # CAPI MachineSet already respects pause at both Cluster and MachineSet.
     maintenanceWindows:
       exclude:
       - begin: 2023-12-20
         end: 2024-01-03

-      # Similar to NodePool.pausedUntil, but specific to MachineDeployment
+    # Similar to NodePool.spec.pausedUntil, but specific to MachineDeployment
     # release updates.
-NodePool.pausedUntil pauses ALL reconciliation.
+NodePool.spec.pausedUntil pauses ALL reconciliation.
+    # NodePool.spec.versionManagement.pausedUntil field pauses only
+    # reconciliation related to version management.
     pausedUntil: true

     # Setting enforcing=false cannot override an enforcing window
     # at the HostedCluster level.
     enforcing: true

 status:
-  versionMaintenance:
+  versionManagement:
     # window calculation respects HostedCluster
     clusterConstraint:
       nextWindow: "2023-09-01 00:00:00UTC"
       nextWindowDuration: "48h"
     # NodePool window calculation must fall within HostedCluster constraint.
     nextWindow: "None.
 Paused with pausedUntil"
     changesPending: true
 ```

 Having independent windows allows an administrator to capture semantics like:
-- Update my control plane frequently, but don't update my workers until I explicitly unpause a machineset during a valid maintenance window.
+- Update my control plane frequently, but don't update my workers until I explicitly unpause a MachineSet during a valid maintenance window.

 ### Constraints
 ServiceDelivery will want to restrict the update policies that can be configured.
 They will likely want to ensure that: